Partially inelastic collisions in one dimension – problems and solutions

 The plus and minus sign indicates that the objects move in the opposite direction.

-See also Moment of force – problems and solutions
+See also Uniform motion in a horizontal circle – problems and solutions

 2. Two equal-mass objects approach each other and collide.
 The speed of object 1 is 6 m/s and the speed of object 2 is 8 m/s.
 After the collision, object 2 moves leftward with speed of 5 m/s.
 What is the magnitude and direction of the velocity of object 1 after the collision?